CaptainDno/btunnel-proxy/README.md

 Currently, only `CONNECT` Socks5 request is supported.
 Connection is not reestablished automatically on failure.
 So this software should be barely enough to serf the web or do other similar staff.

+A lot of errors related to reading from closed connection may pop up - it is normal right now.

 ## Usage

 Example assumes you compiled project into executable called `bt`. (e.g. by calling `go build -o ./bin/bt ./cmd` from project root)